 In service, assets must work under high pressure.
 At our testing facility, we can put assets, flexible or rigid, under these pressures to simulate real-life conditions.

 Whether it be acceptance testing, test to failure, fatigue testing or evaluating the effect of pressure drops across assets, our aim is to offer a world-class professional service furnishing insights into the data behind the physical mechanics of your pipeline infrastructure.

-Purpose-built rigs in the facility enable vibration testing, the application of agitation over time, bending of pipe and vessels, and strength testing — on a variety of different materials.
+Our purpose-built rigs in the facility enable vibration testing, the application of agitation over time, bending of pipe and vessels, and strength testing — on a variety of different materials.
 Tests are routinely run for crushing and impact forces, assessing the possible consequences of mechanical forces – and failure – on assets when in situ.

 We can recreate most environments to determine an asset’s expected operational life and performance.
 Sealed environmental units can operate at continuous pre-set air temperatures and are large enough – typically standard container size – to house most assets under testing conditions.
-Dedicated chambers simulate carefully controlled UV light, humidity and corrosive atmospheres to determine the effects of weathering.

 In the event of failure, testing to establish cause is a vital post-installation function.
 An in-depth understanding of how and why a failure has occurred allows us to add value to product development and testing with a holistic and hands-on approach.